myehiah/pearz/README.md

 - 📱 UI auto-scales for iOS and macOS
 - 🎨 Random sprite assignment to pairs
 - 💪 Combo Scoring System
 - ♻️ Restart and Level Select
+- 📦 Zero third-party assets and frameworks

 ---